Thursday, December 20, 2012

-Vegan Eats World: 300 International Recipes for Savoring the Planet by Terry Hope Romero
+Vegan Eats World by Terry Hope Romero

 Romero reimagines classic dishes from cuisines around the world from a vegan viewpoint, something I had almost thought impossible.
 But she captures the flavor, color, and sense of the original with flair and originality and for the first time I have been able to wholeheartedly enjoy the world’s diverse bounty.

 I was able to enjoy Pumpkin Kibbe even though I did not have a food processor to grind the pumpkin and bulgur together.
 I used a 100-year-old hand-crank table-top meat grinder and the result was sublime.
 I especially enjoyed the Yogurt Cashew sauce, and the recommended very hot chile harissa paste that accompanied the recipe.
 Both added immeasurably to the authentic taste.

 One thing I was familiar with in years gone by were Chinese steamed BBQ Char Siu “bao” and I was thrilled to be able to recreate the wondrous experience of eating them again.
 The recipe is flawless in terms of taste, though I can’t imagine any Chinese person using several pans to prepare the filling.
 The cornstarch in water can be stirred into the roasted seitan hot from the oven.

 I get wild cravings for good Ma-Po Tofu and Romero has included a brilliant recipe that works beautifully.
 I sprinkle on a few toasted Sichuan peppercorns for garnish because its distinct aroma makes the dish taste and smell authentic.
 I used a new-to-me tofu made from besan, or chick-pea flour.
 The recipe can be found in Burma:Rivers of Flavor by Naomi Duguid.